gearglow/ReptiliaWithATwist/The List.md

 Snape snorted.
 "You're a Potter.
 You'd stand out anyway.
 It's in your blood.
 But look at it this way: you may not have entered of your own volition, but you can compete on your terms.
 Own it, do the best you are able, and do it in style."

 "That's a good point," Elysia said.
 "Hmm.
 Style.
-What would _you_ do?"
+You've a flair for the dramatic, sir; what would _you_ do?"

 "Well," Snape smirked, "as any Slytherin knows, setting the right tone is paramount.
 And the best way to do _that_ is with music."

+"The Hat _did_ want to put me in Slytherin at first," Elysia mused.
 "So, what, I should play the rock star?"

 "If the hype fits.
-You are aware, I presume, of the 'Dramatic Walk' trope?"
+You are aware, I presume, of the 'Power Walk' trope?"

-Elysia nodded.
 "Like pro wrestlers?"

+Snape nodded.
 "Do that.
 Walk in with a soundtrack, and _own_ it."

 "Like you do with your classes!
 Do you have a song in your head when you sweep in like you do?"

 "Of course!
-Black Sabbath's 'The Wizard,' usually, if you can believe that."
+Black Sabbath's 'The Wizard,' usually, if you can believe that.
+It came out the year I started Hogwarts, and it always seemed to fit so well."

 "Seriously?"
 Elysia cackled.
 "That's -- that's --"